-An event is selected by control bits CCP1M3:CCP1M0 (CCP1CON<3:0>).
-When a capture is made, the interrupt request flag bit CCP1IF (PIR1<2>) is set.
-It must be cleared in software.
-If another capture occurs before the value in register CCPR1 is read, the old captured value will be lost.
+The event is selected by control bits CCP1M3:CCP1M0 (CCP1CON<3:0>).
+When a capture is made, the interrupt request flag bit CCP1IF (PIR1<2>) is set; it must be cleared in software.
+If another capture occurs before the value in register CCPR1 is read, the old captured value is overwritten by the new captured value.

-13.3.1 CCP PIN CONFIGURATION
+14.3.1 CCP PIN CONFIGURATION